 A program for examining the effects of variance and slope of time-varying variables in intensive longitudinal data

 Data gathered using intensive longitudinal methods such as ecological momentary assessment are often messy with a lot missing values.
-We designed and deployed Mix-WILD, which is “Mixed model analysis With Intensive Longitudinal Data” – a desktop application (for Windows and MacOS) for multilevel modeling of behavior using EMA data.
-Mix-WILD provides a graphical user interface to add or remove regressors from the model, manipulate missing value codes, and configure other model parameters such as quadrature, convergence criteria, ridge, and the number of resamples (see figure below).
+We designed Mix-WILD – “Mixed model analysis With Intensive Longitudinal Data” – a desktop application (for Windows and MacOS) for multilevel modeling of behavior using EMA data.
+Mix-WILD provides a graphical user interface to add or remove regressors from the model, manipulate missing value codes, and configure other model parameters such as quadrature, convergence criteria, ridge, and the number of resamples.
 MixWILD allows testing of random intercepts and slopes as predictors, mediators, and moderators of outcome variables in intensive longitudinal data.

 Mix-WILD allows behavioral researchers to: